 Dates of birth for children were initially collected via parent report.
-We were able to verify the vast majority of birth dates using the records at the island health clinic.
+We were able to verify the majority of birth dates using the records at the island health clinic.
 Because not all mothers give birth at the clinic and because dates are written by hand, some births are not recorded, are inaccurately recorded, or otherwise significantly diverge from what the parents report.
-In these cases we gathered information from as many sources as possible and followed up with the families, often using the dates of neighboring children born around the same time to home in on the correct date.
+In these cases we gathered information from as many sources as possible and followed up with the families, often using the dates of neighboring children born around the same time to determine the correct date.

-The data we present come from 7–9-hour recordings of a waking day at home for the child.
+The data we present come from 7–9-hour recordings of a waking day at home.
 Children wore the recording device: an elastic vest containing a small stereo audio recorder (Olympus WS-832 or WS-853) and a miniature camera that captured photos of the child’s frontal view at a fixed interval (every 15 seconds; Narrative Clip 1).
-The camera was outfitted with a fisheye lens that, while distorting the images, allowed us to capture 180 degrees of the child’s frontal view.
-This technique allows us to use daylong recordings while also partially getting around the lack of visual context typical for daylong recordings, thereby increasing the ease and reliability of our transcription and annotation.
-However, because the camera and recorder are separate devices, we had to synchronize them manually after the recordings were made.
-To do this, we used an external wristwatch to record the current time at start of recording on each device individually, with accuracy down to the second (photographed by the camera and spoken into the recorder).
+The camera was outfitted with a fisheye lens that allowed us to capture 180 degrees of the child’s frontal view.
+This photo technique increases the ease and reliability of transcription and annotation.
+However, because the camera and recorder are separate devices, we had to synchronize them manually.
+We used an external wristwatch to record the current time at start of recording on each device individually, with accuracy down to the second (photographed by the camera and spoken into the recorder).
 The camera’s software timestamps each image file such that we can calculate the number of seconds that have elapsed between photos.
-These timestamps can be used with the cross-device time synchronization cue to create photo-linked audio files of each recording, which we then format as video files (see URL_MASKED_FOR_REVIEW for post-processing scripts and more information).
+These timestamps were used with the cross-device time synchronization cue to create photo-linked audio files of each recording, which we then formatted as video files (see URL_MASKED_FOR_REVIEW for scripts).
 The informed consent process used with participants, as well as data collection and storage, were conducted in accordance with ethical guidelines approved by the Radboud University Social Sciences Ethics Committee.

 Table 1:

-Demographic overview of the 10 children whose recordings are sampled in the current study, including from left to right: child’s age (years;months.days); child’s sex (M/F); mother’s age (years); highest level of maternal education achieved (none (0 years)/primary (6 years)/secondary (8 years)/preparatory (12 years)); and the number of people living in the child’s household.
+Demographic overview of the 10 children whose recordings are sampled in the current study, including from left to right: child’s age (years;months.days); child’s sex (M/F); mother’s age (years); highest level of maternal education achieved (none (0 years)/primary (up to 6 years)/secondary (up to 11 years)/preparatory (12 years)); and the number of people living in the child’s household.